-The chart below shows the relationship between the Asset Consumption Costs estimates and the funded Long Term Financial Plan (Estimated Operational, Maintenance, Renewal or Replacement Costs).
-The second chart shows the upgrade/expansion proposed for the Property assets in the Long Term Financial Plan.
+Chart 10.5.1 shows the relationship between the Asset Consumption Costs estimates and the funded Long Term Financial Plan (Estimated Operational, Maintenance, Renewal or Replacement Costs).

+Chart 10.5.2 shows the upgrade/expansion proposed for the Property assets in the Long Term Financial Plan.